CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 A VLAN subinterface only receives traffic  {{<link url="VLAN-Tagging" text="tagged">}} for that VLAN; therefore, swp1.100 only receives packets tagged with VLAN 100 on switch port swp1.
 Similarly, any packets transmitted from swp1.100 are tagged with VLAN 100.

-In an {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="MLAG">}} configuration, the peer link interface that connects the two switches in the MLAG pair has a VLAN subinterface named 4094 by default if you configured the subinterface with {{<link url="Network-Command-Line-Utility-NCLU" text="NCLU">}}.
+In an {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="MLAG">}} configuration, the peer link interface that connects the two switches in the MLAG pair has a VLAN subinterface named 4094.
 The peerlink.4094 subinterface only receives traffic tagged for VLAN 4094.

-## ifup and Upper (Parent) Interfaces
+## Parent Interfaces

 When you run `ifup` on a logical interface (like a bridge, bond or VLAN interface), if the `ifup` results in the creation of the logical interface, it implicitly tries to execute on the interface's upper (or parent) interfaces as well.